openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 Total time 11662 ms
 ```

-## Use LLM model with gRPC streaming
+## Run a client with gRPC streaming

 ### Deploy OpenVINO Model Server with the Python Calculator

-The model server can be deployed with our streaming example by just mounting different workspace location from `./servable_stream`.
+The model server can be deployed with the streaming example by mounting a different workspace location from `./servable_stream`.
-It contains modified `model.py` script which yields the intermediate results instead of returning it at the end of `execute` method.
+It contains a modified `model.py` script which provides intermediate results instead of returning the full result at the end of the `execute` method.
 The `graph.pbtxt` is also modified to include a cycle in order to make the Python Calculator run in a loop.

 ```bash